amoe/acceleratedcpp/exercise-notes.md

 modifying StudentInfo.

 auditstudent works by default, but just degrades to CoreStudent when used with studentinfo.
-Somehow the program still compiles without a clone() implementation.
+Somehow the program still compiles without a clone() implementation -- not sure why this is the case.

-When getting a char: the last char will cause the read to fail.
-The char will not be modified.
+When getting a char with >>: the last char will cause the read to fail.
+The char will *not* be modified meaning it will still contain its old value.
 The istream will turn false after this read.
 But the istream will still be false until the next failed read.

 The indenteded/central lesson here is that every subclass must implement clone() otherwise the polymorphism fails tow rok and it becomes a corestudent.

+Regarding the confusing I/O loop format, this one also works:

+    for (;;) {
+        StudentInfo rec(sin);

+        if (!sin)
+            break;

+        string name = rec.name();
+        cout << "name is " << name << endl;
+        maxlen = max(maxlen, name.size());
+        students.push_back(rec);
+    }

+As long as we test the stream status directly after reading a record, it seems that everything works OK.
+But note that AFAICS this isn't a do...while style loop either.